fergd/fergdblog/_posts/2016-12-31-RetroPi-Setup.markdown

 <h3 id="Shaders">Shaders</h3>
 In my opinion, this is a must.
 Most of the retro games were made for old CRT screens, not our fancy-pants HD screens.
 You can apply shaders to simulate the old screens which I find actually makes the gameplay more fun.

-While you can set up the shaders per game by accessing "select" + "x" in a game, I went ahead and just applied a global shader via the command line.
+While you can set up the shaders per game by accessing `select` + `x` in a game, I went ahead and just applied a global shader via the command line.

-- F4 to hit the terminal, then:
+- `F4` to hit the terminal, then:

 <pre>
 <code>